sodadata/docs/soda-cloud/organize-datasets.md

 * by product
 * by data domain: Customer data, Product data, Order & Fulfillment data
 * by internal objectives and key results (OKR)
 3. As an Admin, Manager, or Editor in your Soda Cloud account, navigate to the **Datasets** dashboard, click the stacked dots next to a dataset, then select **Edit Dataset**.
-Use the your attributes fields to apply the appropriate attributes to the dataset.
+Use the attributes fields to apply the appropriate attributes to the dataset.
 4. While editing a dataset, consider adding **Tags** to the dataset as well.
 Use tags to:
 * identify datasets that are associated with a particular marketing campaign
 * identify datasets that are relevant for a particular customer account